 Color includes primary and secondary tools, more than 40 Color FX (Exposure, Film Grain, Alpha Blend, Bleach Bypass, Film Look, Blend, and many more), as well as pan and scan tools and aspect ratio conversions.
 One cool feature was Saturation Curves, which serves as a visual representation of what you’re doing with saturation.
 You can also drag-and-drop settings from one scene to others, and a 3-D scope shows you all the pixels represented in 3-D space.
 The crowd seemed generally taken by Color, but the biggest joy came when Schoeben announced that it would be part of Final Cut Studio 2 and not a separate application (“I had a weird feeling that you were going to like that part,” he said.)

 All in all, the whirlwind tour through the new apps showed that Apple has been spending a lot of time and effort on improving its pro video products (and in a few cases, inventing new apps).
 It did strike me as odd that DVD Studio Pro was the only program left out of the Studio makeover.
 And those who were expecting new displays from Apple or a revised MacBook Pro will surely be a little disappointed.
 But Final Cut Studio 2 does look very nice.
 I’m looking forward to getting my hands on it.

-to try it out—Apple said that Final Cut Studio 2 will ship next month.
+And unlike Leopard, I won’t have to wait until October to try it out—Apple said that Final Cut Studio 2 will ship next month.